 Desired outcome Chosen action / approach What is the evidence and rationale for this choice?
 How will you ensure it is implemented well?
 Staff lead When will you review implementation?
 For PP pupils in Y4-6 to make (or exceed) expected progress in reading and writing.
 To reduce the gap between attainment of PP and non PP. Staff to pupil ratio to be increased to allow for additional teaching groups and interventions.
 Fresh Start Sutton Trust - 'As the size of a class or teaching group gets smaller it is suggested that the range of approaches a teacher can employ and the amount of attention each student will receive will increase, improving outcomes for pupils.'
 Smaller class sizes mean that disadvantaged pupils can access more of their teachers' time with tightly focussed direct teaching.
-School monitoring cycle English Lead Termly To raise attainment in Maths to be in line with attainment nationally.
+School monitoring cycle 1st year of 2 classes in Y6 Greater numbers of EAL children of whom significant number had little or no English at end of Y5.
+Writing Moderated June 2019.
+Judgements are sound.
+Used staff to focus on smaller groups and PP chdn achieving ARE has increased by 9% English Lead Termly Reading -Due to greater numbers of EAL pupils, attainment has decreased from 2018 by 11% Difference between PP and non PP has remained at similar differential To raise attainment in Maths to be in line with attainment nationally.
 To reduce the gap between attainment of PP and non PP. TRG programme for Maths.
 While the attainment of Y6 pupils improved by 19% from 2017 to 2018, attainment is still below attainment nationally.
 Following work with White Rose Maths, the Maths team have joined a TRG to improve classroom practice through a mastery approach to teaching mathematics.
 Each of the 140 Mastery Specialists (four in each Maths Hub area) has set up a TRG, with teachers from their own school and schools in the surrounding area, and started to explore, share and refine some teaching for mastery approaches.
-Through this, all staff will have access to support to develop mastery skills for all pupils.
-School Monitoring Cycle Maths Leads Termly
+Through this, all staff will have School Monitoring Cycle Maths Leads Termly Attainment has increased by 6% for all pupils and 4% for GD.
+Difference between PP and non PP has remained at similar differential